francoprud/img_fetcher/README.md

-    -o, --output OUTPUT_DIRECTORY    Specify the output directory -V, --version                    Show version number and quit -v, --verbose                    Make the operation more talkative
+    -o, --output OUTPUT_DIRECTORY    Specify the output directory -V, --version                    Show version number and quit -v, --verbose                    Make the operation more talkative -t, --threaded                   Run the command with multiple threads
 ```

 Regarding the `OUTPUT_DIRECTORY`, folder MUST exist.
 In case it doesn't, files will be stored in the current directory (`./`).

+### Threaded option

+Regarding the `--threaded` option, it's a basic ruby thread usage.
+Further improvements will be to limit the amount of threads with a pool of threads.
+Only the `ImgFetcher::Stats` class is synchronized with a Mutex.
+I don't really know if `puts` must be synchronized given that it's constantly accessing to stdout.

 ## Output